 A short but sweet jaunt in Cornwall with coastal sights aplenty.
 At only 15 minutes long, you’ll wish this particular train ride could go on for a little bit longer!
 Nonetheless, you’ll be treated to stunning views of surprisingly tropical bays as well as some luscious countryside.
 A line operated by Great Western Railway, book a ticket from St. Erth to St. Ives and make sure to board the train as soon as possible for a seat on the right-hand side – or risk missing out on those all-important sea views!

 A line that connects the two coastal towns of Oban and Mallaig to Glasgow and the heart of Scotland, this is a route that comes up time and time again when we talk about our favourite scenic train rides in the UK.
 Not only will you get to enjoy stunning views of Scottish lochs and mountains, but it’s also even possible to ride a steam train along this route. ‘’Like the one in Harry Potter?’’
 We hear you ask, yes, exactly like the one in Harry Potter.
 Hop aboard the Jacobite and cross over the Glenfinnan Viaduct to recreate the famous movie scene for yourself.
-If you can’t secure a seat onboard the Jacobite, then ScotRail also operate services along the same line.
+If you can’t secure a seat onboard the Jacobite, then ScotRail also operates services along the same line.

 Want to learn more?
 Visit our Trains in Scotland page.